Software, hardware, and everything in between!

-Currently a PhD student with a focus on Personal Data, Human-Data Interaction, Privacy, and Networks under Dr Hamed Haddadi at the Department of Electronic Engineering and Computer Science of Queen Mary University of London.
+Currently a PhD student with a focus on Systems, Networks, Security, and Personal Data under Dr Hamed Haddadi at the Department of Electronic Engineering and Computer Science of Queen Mary University of London.

 An annual award, valued at £50, for an outstanding performance in the project undertaken by students in the final year in Electronic and Electrical Engineering.
 In addition, the project poster was voted student favourite!